Always Be with You (film): Plot

 Much later, a part of Chi-keung's dismembered body was discovered and Sam and Si once again makes a visit to Yu Xin's vacation home.
 They questioned David and Yu Xin about Chi-keung but both denied meeting him.
 Later that night, Sam spots Chi-keung's ghost and it is revealed that David got rid of Chi-keung's body but did not burn it according to Chi-keung's wishes left in a note.
 That same night, David gave himself up at a police station and commits suicide in his cell, leaving a note to Yu Xin explaining his terminal illness.
 After that, Sam discovers singer Jamie's vinyl, which Si got from a second hand shop, was haunted by her ghost.
 They decide to dispose it but it keeps appearing at Sam and Si's apartment after a few times.
 They eventually return it to the shop owner, who was Jamie's uncle and the vinyl, a personal gift from Jamie for him.

 The next evening, Sam rhetorically asks Si what she'd do if he were to leave her.
 The question surprises and frightens Si as she had found his behaviour changed ever since the freak car accident as Sam was being especially sweet to her.
 She embraces him tightly and urges him to tell her what was happening.
 Sam notices two men approaching them, breaks from her embrace and runs off down the street.
 Si gives chase and points her gun to the two men dragging Sam away by his arms.

 Sam then tells her that the two men are from the otherworld and he has been dead the three weeks since the night of the accident.
 That night, after avoiding the collision, Sam had gotten down from the car to report the crash.
 A passing car with the second hand shop owner and his wife in front and singer Jamie at the back spots the crash.
 Jamie, leaning out to capture the crash was hit by a lorry from the opposite direction.
 Her torso flies off from the impact, hitting Sam who falls and his skull pierced by a long, upright nail and dies on the spot.
+After Sam is dragged away, Si attempts to take her own life, resulting in her being hospitalized.
+Days later, as she recovers her mental and emotional stability in the hospital, Sam's spirit appears one last time, looking at her and waving goodbye before moving on.